Hisense vs TCL: which is the best cheap TV brand?

 (Image credit: TCL)

 If you are looking for a relatively cheap TV, TCL and Hisense are a great place to start.
-They're two of the biggest TV manufacturers at this end of the market, though their ranges do span the high end as well.
+They're two of the biggest TV manufacturers at this end of the market, though their ranges do reach into the high end as well.
 They also make very big TVs for very reasonable prices, so are a great choice for a big screen experience on the cheap.

 But which brand would be better for you?
 And which model should you choose?
 Let's see what's on offer...